wilbo/server_technologie/README.md

 	<tr>
 	<td>
 		@{
+			// get a list of spelerId's from session
 			List<int> spelerIds = (List<int>)Session["speler_ids"];

-			if ((spelerIds != null) && (spelerIds.Contains(item.Id)))
+			// check to see if a we have a list and spelerid matches if ((spelerIds != null) && (spelerIds.Contains(item.Id)))
 			{
+				// render the supercool red name
 				<div style="color:red;">@Html.DisplayFor(modelItem => item.Naam)</div>
 			}
 			else
 			{
+				// render normal name
 				@Html.DisplayFor(modelItem => item.Naam)
 			}
 		}
 	</td>

 	// ... some other code

 	</tr>
 }